sphinx-contrib/sphinxcontrib-versioning/docs/nfsn.rst

 NearlyFreeSpeech.NET
 ====================

-This guide will go over how to host your built documentation on `NFSN <https://www.nearlyfreespeech.net/>`_.
+This guide will go over how to host your built documentation on `NearlyFreeSpeech <https://www.nearlyfreespeech.net/>`_.
 We'll be using GitHub and Travis CI to actually build the docs and push them to NFSN but any other providers can be substituted.

 We'll be covering two methods of having NFSN host your documentation: using ``rsync`` to transfer HTML files to NFSN and using a remote git repository hosted on NFSN using ``git init --bare`` and having a git hook export HTML files to the